houssame-aithsain/ChatFlow/README.md

 # Group AI Chat Platform

-A platform enabling users to share AI chat subscription costs while maintaining private chat interfaces.
+A demonstration platform showcasing the capabilities of AI chat technology with a focus on user interaction.

 ## Project Overview